 Hybrid bats combine a composite handle with alloy barrel materials into one baseball ball bat.
 This design combines the benefits a player gets from the light feel of a composite handle with the durability that an alloy barrel has.

 Generally speaking, contact hitters benefit from one piece bats for the better balance, and power hitters benefit more from the two piece bats for the added flex.
 The choice between the two is based on your personal preference and hitting style.

 Know exactly the type of baseball or softball bat you need to get swinging?
-Come check out our selection of baseball and softball bats to get yourself or the young player in your life a brand new bat.
-Or, if you still want to learn more about the different type of bats check our other guide on Bat Preference: Wood, Alloy, or Composite to figure out which type of bat is best for you.
-Don't forget to share this guide with your friends!
+Come check out our selection of baseball bats and softball bats to get yourself or the young player in your life a brand new bat.

 Shop BaseballMonkey’s Selection: